 Nusa Lembongan and Nusa Penida are located about 30 minutes by speed boat from Bali.
 Both islands visit Manta Bay and Manta Point which are the main dive sites for mantas.
 Lembongan is the smaller island but has a better tourist infrastructure, Penida is quite a large island with less tourists.

 Best places to see mantas around the world

 There are many places in the world for manta ray viewing so take your pick!
 Listed below are the best sites according to Dive Magazine and Diviac Travel.

 Maldives: Ari Atoll (most predictable sites are Ukulhas Thila and Panettone) – all year round viewings.

 Maldives: Baa Atoll (Hanifaru Bay and Dharavandhou Corner are the best sites)

 Mozambique: Tofo (year round, but sadly between 2003-2011 they saw an 88% drop in manta sightings due to fishing, thankfully Mozambique is finally starting to protect its mantas)

-Costa Rica: The Cocos Islands have year round mantas but calmer conditions are December – May, best dives site is Bajo Alcyone
+Costa Rica: The Cocos Islands have year round mantas but calmer conditions are December – May, best dive site is Bajo Alcyone.